eng543/consonantMutation_bigramModeling/README.md

 classes of mutation in Welsh: soft, aspirate, and nasal (named according to the type of sound change they condition).
 Additionally, it considered whether the incidence of mutation differed across written and spoken corpora of Welsh.
-The current repository shows the modeling and results for the written corpus only (code for spoken corpus was written by a collaborator).
+The current repository shows the modeling and results for the written corpus only (modeling of spoken corpus was done by collaborator).
 Finally, we considered whether the incidence of consonant mutation is sensitive to how likely any given word is to occur in the language (i.e., its frequency).